alexharri/website/posts/canvas-to-ascii.md

 {|}~
 ```

-Since every character in a monospace font is equally wide and tall, we can split images into a grid, with each text character occupying a single cell of the grid.

-Let's start with a simple 2D canvas with a white circle:
+We'll start by rendering the following image, containing a white circle, as ASCII:

 <AsciiScene width={360} height={360} viewMode="canvas">
   <Scene2D scene="circle" />
 </AsciiScene>

-Monospace characters are typically taller than they are wide.
-For example, the monospace font in this blog is Fira Code, which has a width-to-height ratio of $0.6$.
+ASCII rendering almost always uses a [monospace][monospace] font.
+Since every character in a monospace font is equally wide and tall, we can split the image into a grid.
+Each grid cell will contain a single ASCII character.

-The canvas above is $360 \times 360$.
-I'll pick a row height of $24$ pixels and a column width of $20$ pixels.
+The image with the circle is $360 \times 360$ pixels.
+For the ASCII grid I'll pick a row height of $24$ pixels and a column width of $20$ pixels.
 That splits the canvas into $15$ rows and $18$ columns -- an $18 \times 15$ grid:

 <AsciiScene width={360} height={360} fontSize={20} rowHeight={24} columnWidth={20} viewMode="transparent" hideAscii showGrid offsetAlign="left">
   <Scene2D scene="circle" />
 </AsciiScene>

+<SmallNote label="" center>Monospace characters are typically taller than they are wide.
+The monospace font in this blog is Fira Code, which has a width-to-height ratio of $0.6$.</SmallNote>

 Our task is now to pick which character to place in each column.
-The simplest approach would be to calculate a lightness value for the cell and pick a character based on that.
+The simplest approach is to calculate a lightness value for each cell and pick a character based on that.

 We can get a lightness value for each cell by sampling the lightness of the pixel at the cell's center: